AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/25-q1-release-activity/25-q1-home-enhancements.md

 >
 >Preview release: December 19, 2024; Production release for all customers: With the 25.1 release (January 2025)

-Easily track your work with a clear, visual month calendar.
+You can now track your work with a clear, visual calendar.
 With the Priorities calendar, you can

 * Use filters to find your work
-* Display fields like status and focus level
+* Apply custom fields like status and focus level to identify high-priority work
-* Apply colors for quick prioritization
+* Apply colors for quick organization
 * And more

+For more information, see [Manage your work in the Priorities calendar](/help/quicksilver/workfront-basics/priorities/calendar-priorities.md).

 ## Updates to the Priorities worklist